Contents

 Color the pairs of pictures that show opposite adjectives using the same color.

-- Write the missing letters to complete the opposite adjectives.
-Use the picture as a clue.
+1. Write the missing letters to complete the opposite adjectives.
+Use the pictures as clues.

-2. Look at the pictures, and write the opposite adjectives in the word bank under the correct picture.
+2. Look at the pictures and write the opposite adjectives from the word bank under the correct picture.

 3. Look at each picture and the adjective next to it.
-Then, find and write the opposite adjective on the blank line below the picture.
-Use the clues in the images to help you!
+Write the opposite adjective on the blank line.

-4. Read each sentence carefully.
-Fill in the blank with the correct opposite adjectives from the word bank blow.
-Each pair of opposite is used only once.
+4. Read each sentence carefully and fill in the blank with the correct opposite adjective from the word bank.
+Each pair is used once.

 Opposite Adjectives Scramble Words Worksheet

 Look at each pair of pictures.
-The scrambled words below them are opposite adjectives.
-Unscramble each word and write it correctly on the line.
+The scrambled words below are opposite adjectives.
+Unscramble each word and write it correctly.

 Trace the Opposite Adjectives Worksheet